 Electronic versions in PDF format of unofficial high school transcripts must be submitted as part of the online application to NEC.
 Transcripts should show coursework completed, grades earned to date, and classes in which the applicant is currently enrolled.
 Please do not mail hard copies of transcripts and do not have electronic transcripts sent to NEC by your school.
 Obtain an unofficial copy from your school and scan into a PDF file for upload.
 If you have attended multiple schools, please submit transcripts from all high schools attended.

 - Applicants who have been homeschooled should work with their families to submit transcripts showing subjects studied, materials used, and a parent/tutor evaluation.
 Homeschooled applicants who have completed any studies in a traditional high school should submit transcripts from that institution.
 Incoming homeschooled students must submit final records indicating that they completed high school equivalent studies in accordance with the homeschool laws of their state of residence.

 - All transcripts must be in English.
 International applicants whose transcripts are not issued in English must provide official translations.

 - The Enrollment Office does not require that international applicants have their transcripts evaluated by an organization specializing in foreign credential evaluation, such as World Education Services or Educational Credential Evaluators.
 NEC may later request such an evaluation if there is uncertainty regarding the qualification of prior studies.
 If a transcript evaluation service is used, the applicant must still upload electronic versions of transcripts in English to the online application.

 - If applicants are accepted and choose to matriculate at NEC, we will then require official copies of all final transcripts showing graduation dates and degrees received.

 All applicants must submit short essays (75-300 words each) on the following topics:

-Contemporary Improvisation applicants only: Please explain your reasons for choosing to pursue the CI major, including a description of the influences on and motivations for your personal style.
+- Contemporary Musical Arts (CMA) applicants only: Please explain your reasons for choosing to pursue the CMA major, including a description of the influences on and motivations for your personal style.